sebapoe/sebapoe/README.md

-I'm @sebapoe, currently working as an embedded software engineer.
+I'm Seb, currently working as an embedded software engineer.

 <!---
 sebapoe/sebapoe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.